Miami Marlins suspend manager over Castro comments

 Guillen, who is in his first season as manager of the Marlins, has come under attack after saying he had “respect” for Cuba’s ailing former leader.

 “I love Fidel Castro,” the Venezuelan-born Guillen told Time magazine’s online edition.
 “You know why?
-A lot of people have wanted to kill Fidel Castro for the last 60 years but that mother- - is still here.”
+A lot of people have wanted to kill Fidel Castro for the last 60 years but that motherfucker is still here.”

 He later apologized for the comments from Philadelphia, where the Marlins are playing the Phillies, saying he was deeply embarrassed by having offended Miami’s large Cuban exile community.